Accendero/aws-ssm-json-to-env/README.md

 * `decrypt` - The value of an encrypted environment variables string.
 Passing this in will decrypt the variables and set then in the environment for the current job.
+* `masks` - A comma separated list of environment variable names to mask in the logs.
+This is useful for sensitive information like passwords or API keys.

 ### Outputs